staker4/docker-sphinx-autobuild/README.md

 ### Documentation location

-You must specify the location to your local sphinx-doc by mounting the **sphinx-doc** volume
+You must specify the location to your local sphinx-doc by mounting the **sphinx-doc** VOLUME.

 ```bash
 -v /path/to/sphinx-doc:/sphinx-doc